 Coffee is not only a drink but also a cultural activity in Saigon.
 You can find several coffee shops in Saigon, with people sitting inside or on the street, sipping coffee anytime.

 The most well-known coffee in Saigon is Ca Phe Sua Da, coffee with condensed milk.
 Ca Phe Da (black coffee) is an alternative option if you prefer something not so sweet.

 My favorite area for coffee is on Pasteur street near Notre Dame Cathedral in District 1.
 You can find many coffee shops around the quarter.

 What to do at night in Ho Chi Minh?

 After a busy night exploring the city, enjoying a night with some cocktails and a vibrant view of Saigon seems to be a great choice.

-You can find several rooftop bars in Saigon, but my favorite one is The View Rooftop bar in Bui Vien street.
+You can find several rooftop bars in Saigon, and my favorite one is The View Rooftop bar on Bui Vien street.